valericus/scotty/README.md

-Simple server that stores users with their coordinates and searches for nearest one.
+Simple service that stores users with their coordinates and searches for nearest one.
 Data is stored in [PostgreSQL](https://www.postgresql.org/) database.
 It's picked because it's very common and highly reliable database engine, also it has wonderful extension [PostGIS](https://postgis.net/) to manage geospatial data.

+Current version is a bit too anthropocentric, as it assumes that coordinates are passed as degrees of latitude and longitude, and distance is calculated in meters, according to [WGS 84](https://epsg.io/4326).
+So distances are calculated correctly only for Earth, but sorting should be more or less correct for any spheroidal planet.
+Kindly let me know if you need support of other planets.

 # How to run